curl/everything-curl/libcurl/caches.md

 ## Connection cache

-Also sometimes refered to as the connection pool.
+Also sometimes referred to as the connection pool.
 This is a collection of previously used connections that instead of being closed after use, are kept around alive so that subsequent transfers that are targeting the same host name and have several other checks also matching, can use them instead of